DiFfRG

 • --help Display this information.

-$ bash -i update_DiFfRG.sh -clm -j8 -i /opt/DiFfRG
+$ bash -i update_DiFfRG.sh -c -j8 -i /opt/DiFfRG

 where once again the -j parameter should be adjusted to your amount of CPU cores.
 The update_DiFfRG.sh script takes the following optional arguments: